sygmaprotocol/sygma-docs/docs/04-integrating-with-sygma/01-new-token.md

 ---
 id: new-token
-slug: /ecosystem/new-token
+slug: /integrating/new-token
 title: Adding A New Token
-description: The following section details how to request support for a new token.
+description: The following section details how to add new tokens to the Sygma network.
 ---

 :::info
 The following section details how to request support for a new token.
+The Sygma team is iterating towards permissionless additions of new tokens in the near future.
 :::

 # Token Support

-Sygma supports the ERC-20 & ERC-721 token standards, as well as Substrate-native tokens.
-The currently supported tokens per route (a combination of source and destination network) can be found in our [Environments](../06-environments/01-index.md) page.
+Sygma supports the ERC-20 & ERC-721 token standards, as well as native tokens in Substrate.
+The currently open token routes can be found in our [Environments](../06-environments/01-index.md) page.

 If there is a token that is not yet supported and you would like Sygma to add support, please contact us on [Discord](https://discord.gg/Qdf6GyNB5J) or fill out [this form](https://share.hsforms.com/1K4-T_yaKSp6F06FGk4wsSgnmy2x) - please include answers to the following questions: